Polymer/old-docs-site/getting-started.md

 ### Automatic node finding

 Shadow DOM is a self-contained document-like subtree; id's in that subtree do not interact with id's in other trees.
-Each g-component generates a map of id's  to node references in the component's template.
+Each Toolkit component generates a map of id's  to node references in the component's template.
 This map is accessible as `this.$` to the component.

 {% include samples/tk-node-finding.html %}